JoshuaDuq/PsychoPy_Thermal_EEG/README.md

 ## License

 This project is open source.
+See LICENSE file for details.